Oakland San Francisco Bay Airport: 2010s

 Following the years of the Great Recession, during which a few airlines were either liquidated (ATA Airlines and Aloha Airlines), or consolidated business to San Francisco International Airport, OAK started a gradual recovery, which has continued through 2017.

-In 2009 Allegiant Air moved operations from San Francisco International Airport, before designating OAK as a focus city.
+In 2009, Allegiant Air moved operations from San Francisco International Airport, before designating OAK as a focus city.
 After the bankruptcies of ATA and Aloha Airlines, Alaska Airlines and Hawaiian Airlines replaced their nonstop services to Hawaii.
 In the same year, Volaris began service to OAK as their first destination in the San Francisco Bay Area and held a commercial agreement with Southwest Airlines, until its merger with AirTran Airways in 2011.
 Malaysia-based AirAsia X honored its new partners, the Oakland Raiders of the National Football League (NFL).
-AirAsia X had one of their planes full of its executives and crew members "touch down" at OAK in acknowledgment of the to-be announced sponsorship.
+AirAsia X had one of their planes full of its executives and crew members "touch down" at OAK in acknowledgement of the to-be-announced sponsorship.
 AirAsia executives had new optimism that service between the U.S. and the airline's main base in Kuala Lumpur, could possibly happen earlier than originally expected, but has yet to come to fruition as of 2020.

-In 2009 OAK had the highest on-time arrival percentage among the 40 busiest North American airports.
+In 2009, OAK had the highest on-time arrival percentage among the 40 busiest North American airports.

-In 2011 Spirit Airlines returned to OAK after several years of absence, eventually flying a combined total of seven year-round and seasonal routes by the summer of 2017.
-Oakland International Airport also celebrated its 85th Anniversary in 2011, commemorating the first transpacific crossing by air from OAK to Hawaii, which took place on June 29, 1927, in The Bird of Paradise, flown by Hegenberger and Maitland.
+In 2011, Spirit Airlines returned to OAK after several years of absence, eventually flying a combined total of seven year-round and seasonal routes by the summer of 2017.
+Oakland San Francisco Bay Airport also celebrated its 85th anniversary in 2011, commemorating the first transpacific crossing by air from OAK to Hawaii, which took place on June 29, 1927, in The Bird of Paradise, flown by Hegenberger and Maitland.
 In 2012 United Airlines pulled out of OAK, consolidating operations at San Francisco International Airport, its Bay Area hub.
-Arkefly (which later re-branded as TUI Airlines Netherlands) chose OAK as a San Francisco Bay Area gateway, flying twice-weekly to Amsterdam, via a stop at Los Angeles International Airport.
+Arkefly (which later re-branded as TUI Airlines Netherlands) chose OAK as a San Francisco Bay Area gateway, flying twice weekly to Amsterdam, via a stop at Los Angeles International Airport.
 Arkefly provided 18 weeks of scheduled service in the summer of 2012.
-The airline followed with a similar schedule during the summer of in 2013, before discontinuing service at OAK.
+The airline followed with a similar schedule during the summer of 2013, before discontinuing service at OAK.